olange/tracetest/docs/docs/configuration/connecting-to-data-stores/elasticsearch.md

     traces/1:
       receivers: [otlp] # your receiver
       processors: [batch] # make sure to add the batch processor
-      exporters: [otlp/2] # your exporter pointing to your Data Prepper instance
+      exporters: [otlp/elastic] # your exporter pointing to your Elastic APM server instance

 ```

-## Configure Tracetest to Use OpenSearch as a Trace Data Store
+## Configure Tracetest to Use ElasticSearch as a Trace Data Store

-You also have to configure your Tracetest instance to make it aware that it has to fetch trace data from OpenSearch.
+You also have to configure your Tracetest instance to make it aware that it has to fetch trace data from ElasticSearch.

 Edit your configuration file to include this configuration: